ticketmaster/lbapi/README.md

 ## High Level Architecture

-### API Routes
+### Routes

-The LB Management API exposes two primary routes: **loadbalancer** and **virtualserver**.
-These routes include methods that will parse a JSON payload, validate its acontent, and forward it to a load balancer for processing.
+The lbAPI exposes two primary routes: **loadbalancer** and **virtualserver**.
+These routes include methods that will parse a JSON payload, validate its content, and forward it to a load balancer for processing.

 These methods include:

 - Fetch (HTTP_GET) - Retrieves data directly from the database.
 - Modify (HTTP_PUT) - modifies the resource on both the loadbalancer and database.